 Think about it…How much of your day is filled with interruptions?
 Do you spend more time developing to-do lists or getting things done?
 Do you measure progress by checking off items or by providing real value?
 Are you satisfied with the balance that you’ve achieved between work life and home life?
 Are your New Year’s resolutions a wish list or an action plan?
 Do you spend most of your time doing things that you enjoy?
 Or spend most of your day reacting to circumstances?
 Ask yourself, “If I stopped performing half of my current activities, would it even matter?”
 Would you know which half to stop doing?

-Folks, it’s time to get a life — and set some priorities.
+Folks, it’s time to get a life — and sweat the big stuff.

 Priorities or distractions